hassio-addons/addon-tor/README.md

 ## Tor client access setup

 Using this add-on, you can access your Home Assistant instance over Tor from your laptop or mobile device, using Tor Browser and other software.
+Please make sure you use "dot onion" site name AND port, like ```abcdef1234567890.onion:8123```

 However, with the `stealth` option enabled, the client would need extra configuration to be able to connect.